tiemvanderdeure/fungal_cultivar_TPCs/README.md

 ## Usage notes:
-These datasets were generated in at the University of Copenhagen based on colonies attine ant colonies (Atta colombica, Acromyrmex echinatior, Paratrachymyrmex cornetzi, Cyphomyrmex costatus, Mycocepurus smithii, Apterostigma dentigerum) collected at the Smithsonian Tropical Research Institute in Panama (Soberenia Park).
+These datasets were generated at the University of Copenhagen based on attine ant colonies (Atta colombica, Acromyrmex echinatior, Paratrachymyrmex cornetzi, Cyphomyrmex costatus, Mycocepurus smithii, Apterostigma dentigerum) collected at the Smithsonian Tropical Research Institute in Panama (Soberenia Park).

 ## Description of data and code
 This archive contains all data and code to reproduce all statistical analyses and produce raw versions of the figures, as described in the Methods and reported in the Results of the associated paper.